adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## What *is* the solution?

-It should be becoming increasingly obvious what we need to do, in order to provide a reliable solution.
-It needs to ensure the user never gets the *fuck you* experience; the *core* experience is always acceptable; or depending on the environment (browser, network, extensions etc), the person gets the *enhanced* experience.

-In order to do that you need to detect and, where necessary *test* any API the application utilises.
-The reason to *detect* is so that you can first determine the functionality exists, and the reason to *test* is to ensure the API is bug free.
+> &ldquo;I’ve always maintained that, given the choice between making something my problem, and making something the user’s problem, I’ll choose to make it my problem every time.&rdquo;
+> <br>&mdash; <cite>Jeremy Keith</cite>

+If you have made it this far, it is clear that you believe in users first and that Progressive Enhancement is the way to enable that belief.

+In order to provide a core experience, it is vital that the site works without Javascript because that is the experience a user will get when the Javascript *is* enabled but incapable of running for various reasons (as discussed earlier).

+Then, in order to determine that the browser can provide the enhanced experience you must detect and where necessary test *all of the features* used by your application *before* your application  uses them.
+This is vital in ensuring the page is not irrevocably broken.

 The only way to reliably do this is through facades.
-A library that employs Progressive Enhancement must provide a (dynamic) API that lets you ask questions of it, abstracting the complexity away from the calling application in the process.
+A library that employs Progressive Enhancement *must* provide a dynamic API that lets you ask questions of it, abstracting the complexity away from the calling application in the process.
 It should look something like:

 	// find - retrive element by selector
 	// addListener - add an event listener